CiscoLives/LTRATO-2001/docs/labaccess/index.rst

         :header-rows: 1

 #.
-Open ``Cisco AnyConnect`` client and copy the Host address or name from the previous table.
+Open ``Cisco Secure`` client and copy the Host address or name from the previous table.

     .. image:: images/anyconnect-01.png
         :width: 45%